QuakeMigrate/QuakeMigrate/docs/installation.rst

 C compilers
 ***********
 In order to install and use QuakeMigrate, you will need a C compiler that will build the migration extension library.

-For Linux and MacOSX operating systems, it is possible to install suitable compiler tools through Anaconda.
+If you already have a suitable compiler (e.g. gcc, MSVC) at the OS level, then you can proceed to the Installing section.

+If you do not, or to be sure, we recommend installing a compiler using conda.
+Instructions for doing this on Linux and macOSX operating systems are given below.

+.. note:: In order to build the (optional) dependency scikit-fmm you will need a C++ compiler (e.g. gxx, MSVC).
+This can also be done either at the OS level, or using conda (see guidance on the conda compiler tools page, linked below).

 Linux
 #####